 In Edmonton, you have three different school systems to choose from and school places are more easily available.
 Edmonton also has one of the top universities in Canada, the University of Alberta.

-With the cost-of-living and average household incomes being fairly similar in both cities, the decision is likely to be based on the other factors.
+With the cost of living and average household incomes being fairly similar in both cities, the decision is likely to be based on other factors.
 New residents in Calgary can enjoy a vibrant nightlife, but those with children can expect overcrowded schools.
 Calgary is well suited for young professionals looking for a more cosmopolitan lifestyle.

 The education system is less populated in Edmonton and there are great higher education options.
 The city is a great choice for families with many family-friendly festivals and the urban park network system.
 However, the nightlife is not as vibrant and the winters are tougher than in Calgary.

 We hope the information in this article has helped to clarify your thoughts on Edmonton versus Calgary.
 However, if you are considering a move to one of the cities, it is always best to visit both places if possible and speak to some locals.

 Calgary is the safer of the two cities, with Edmonton having a higher crime rate.
 People in Edmonton are more likely to worry about being robbed or mugged.